 If you purchased a 2- to 4-unit home for rental, you are now a landlord in addition to being a homeowner!
-Fannie Mae® offers a Becoming a Landlord Guide to help you understand the risks and awards – check out our summary of the highlights below.
+Here are some highlights of the risks and rewards.

 Making the decision